 These differences include:

-- Industrial versus general applications: As you can tell from the names, IIoT is specific to industrial applications, while IoT is a more general conception that can apply to a vast range of equipment and uses, mostly for consumer products.
+- Industrial vs. consumer focus: As you can tell from the names, IIoT is specific to industrial applications, while IoT technology is a more general conception that can apply to a vast range of equipment and uses, mostly for consumer products.
+This means IIoT systems must meet higher standards for reliability, integration and uptime than typical smart home or wearable devices.

-- Sensors versus everything else: IIoT is based primarily on sensor technology and performance tracking.
-Communication and connectivity are key to IIoT as well, but act in service of the sensors.
+- Sensor-driven systems vs. general connectivity: IIoT is based primarily on sensor technology and performance tracking.
+Communication and connectivity are key to IIoT devices as well, but act in service of the sensors.
 The general IoT, on the other hand, is not exclusively reliant on sensors, and can in fact cover a broad range of technology and applications — with the common thread being that a device or product is “smart” or is able to connect to the Internet.
+In industrial environments, this sensor data is used to monitor everything from equipment temperature to vibration, supporting precise, real-time control.

-- Closed-loop versus the open Internet: Industrial Internet of Things implementations are, in general, built as a closed-loop network.
+- Secure and closed-loop vs. open access: Industrial Internet of Things implementations are, in general, built as a closed-loop network.
 Even though access is almost always available on-site as well as remotely, to those who have access, the purpose of an IIoT system is for communication, analysis and feedback loop that occur within a controlled — and secure — ecosystem.
 The broader Internet of Things, on the other hand, is less security-conscious and thus more of an open system.
+This level of control is essential to protect sensitive operations and intellectual property from cyberattacks or unauthorized access.

 Another important use of AI with regard to IIoT is improving automation.
 Rather than being fixed to a predetermined routine, robotic equipment empowered by AI can make choices based on the information it receives in real time.
 This means they can operate nearly autonomously, without the need for human input in most cases.

-IIoT offers a broad range of benefits.
+IIoT offers a broad range of benefits across industrial settings.
 The list below is just a few of the most common ones — depending on need and application.

 There are nearly limitless ways IIoT can improve a business: